Deploy an External Load Balancer with Oracle Cloud Native Environment

 Stop One of the Control Plane Node Instances

-1. Click on the navigation menu in the page's top-left corner, and navigate to Compute and then Instances.
+1. Click on the navigation menu at the top-left corner of the page, then click on Compute and then Instances.

 2. The Instances page displays.